horahoradev/horahora/README.md

 - manage archival with a group of friends, with downloads being prioritized by the number of users subscribed to the video's category
 - easily host your own instance with docker-compose

+Archival capabilities are provided by yt-dlp (a fork of youtube-dl).

 Note: the above images are designs, rather than screenshots of the current frontend.
 The current frontend is essentially a worse version of the above.
 PRs are welcome 😉 (😭)